sthsuyash/Linear_Regression-ML/README.md

 ## Introduction

-This is a simple linear regression model with one variable to predict profits for a restaurant franchise.
+This is a simple supervised linear regression model with one variable to predict profits for a restaurant franchise.

 ## [Open Notebook](Linear_Regression.ipynb)